toscawidgets/tw2.devtools/docs/core.rst

 Widgets often need to access resources, such as JavaScript or CSS files.
 A key feature of widgets is the ability to automatically serve such resources, and insert links into appropriate sections of the page, e.g. ``<HEAD>``.
 There are several parts to this:

- * Widget subclasses can define resources they use
+ * Widgets can define resources they use, using the :attr:`resources` parameter.
- * When a Widget is instantiated, it registers resources in request-local storage
+ * When a Widget is displayed, it registers resources in request-local storage
  * The resource injection middleware detects resources in request-local storage, and rewrites the generated page to include appropriate links.
  * The resource server middleware serves static files used by widgets

-TBD: removing dupes
-Efficiency - merging with parent

 Defining Resources
 ~~~~~~~~~~~~~~~~~~